 - 1. Discuss the history, theory and rules of Brazilian Jiu-Jitsu.

 - 2. Explain the difference between Brazilian Jiu-Jitsu and other martial art forms.

 - 3. Demonstrate the following ground techniques:

 - a.
-Six basic ground positions
+Basic ground positions

 - b.
 Escapes from mount

 - c.
-Escapes from cross body
+Basic sweeps

 - d.
-Escapes from the back
+Attacks from the guard

-- e.
-Three chokes

-- f.
-Three armlocks